-Once the gas line was detached I slid the it between the back opening underneath the counter top, which you can see in the picture above.
+Once the gas line was detached I slid it between the back opening underneath the countertop, which you can see in the picture above.

 We needed to remove those two screws, along with two others on the opposite side.
-Afterwards we were able to lift up on our stove top and remove it.
+Afterward, we were able to lift up on our stovetop and remove it.

-I mentioned earlier that Katie and I were removing our stove top because we were creating our own countertops.
-For this reason, made sure to pay close attention to the thickness of the counters, along with the size of the opening at this stage.
+I mentioned earlier that Katie and I were removing our stovetop because we were creating our own countertops.
+For this reason, I made sure to pay close attention to the thickness of the counters, along with the size of the opening at this stage.
 It gave us a better idea of what materials would work.